Breast Reconstruction – Dr. Douglas Mackenzie in Santa Barbara

 Because of the sheer amount of information and explanation necessary, Dr. Mackenzie will typically take more time in consultation with the breast reconstruction patient and her significant other than for any other procedure.
 Dr. Mackenzie understands that after a diagnosis of breast cancer, your life becomes a hectic array of doctor visits, tests, and information gathering.
 Dr. Mackenzie will discuss the surgical plan with your general surgeon, as the technique of breast reconstruction also depends on the exact surgical procedure to be performed (and possible ancillary treatments such as breast radiation therapy).

 Please also read Dr. Mackenzie’s June 25, 2009 blog post “Breast Reconstruction Outcome also Depends on Mastectomy Technique” on this subject.

 Dr. Mackenzie performs breast reconstruction in Santa Barbara at Goleta Valley Cottage Hospital for inpatient procedures and at Goleta Valley or Surgical Arts Surgery Center for outpatient procedures.

 click here to read FAQs on this topic and others

-For more information on breast reconstruction or any breast enhancement procedures, call the office (805) 898-0700 or request in appointment by filling out the info below.
+For more information on breast reconstruction or breast enhancement procedures, call the office (805) 898-0700.
+Request in appointment by filling out the info below.
 The American Society for Plastic Surgeons has additional information on breast reconstruction.